 A couples therapist is there to help you find your own answers, and they do so by helping you clearly communicate and connect.
 A problematic sex life is one of the most common reasons couples seek therapy, so there is absolutely no need to feel embarrassed, either.

-Harley Therapy connects you with couples counsellors in four London locations.
-Did you also know that nowadays you can do couples counselling by Skype?
+Harley Therapy connects you with couples counsellors in three London locations.
+Did you also know that you can have online counselling?

 Andrea M. Darcy is a mental health and wellbeing expert and personal development teacher with training in person-centred counselling and coaching.
 She is also a popular psychology writer who often writes about relationships!
 Follow her on Instagram for useful life tips @am_darcy